 Maybe not entirely, but that’s only my personal experience and opinion (And dam, it’s a lot cleaner than anywhere else I’ve been).

 It’s clear that the most popular tourist spots in the country will have special attention given to them but only because that’s what the world sees.
 Not that small side alley with graffiti and bags of rubbish piled up.

 I think a lot of it has to do with how Japan is perceived by other countries too.
-That’s not to say it’s citizens don’t have a more respectful outlook on cleaning up after themselves because It’s quite evident they do.
-I just think Japan is a country whose image to the world is extremely important to them, not that it’s a bad thing.
+That’s not to say its citizens don’t have a more respectful outlook on cleaning up after themselves because It’s quite evident they do.
+I just think Japan is a country whose image is extremely important to them, not that it’s a bad thing.